 Yes.
 Well, sort of.
 You can never truly plan for crises because of their inherently random nature.
 You can, however, create a crisis plan.
 Paradox?
 Maybe, but you’re going to have to do it anyway.
 The first step to creating a plan is finding the pressure points of your business.
+At the start of the COVID-19 crisis in 2020, we even gave tips on how agencies can manage recruitment during a crisis.
 Essentially doing one big risk assessment to see where your company is most likely to falter.

 Then, using these pressure points, assess the impact that a failure will have on your business — will it affect customers?
 Will sales be delayed?
 Will you suffer fines or a tarnished reputation?